ossydotpy/ml-zoomcamp-solutions/midterm/readme.md

     ```bash
     docker run -it --rm -p 4041:4041 <image-name>
     ```
-4. Find patient records in the [patient-test-dataset](Datasets/patient-test-dataset) file.
-5. Run `pipenv shell` to activate the virtual environment.
+4. Run `pipenv shell` to activate the virtual environment.

-6. Run `pipenv install --dev` to install development packages.
+5. Run `pipenv install --dev` to install development packages.

-7. Edit the `test-predict.py` script with any record from the patient dataset and run it using the command:
+6. Run
     ```bash
     python test-predict.py
-    ```
+    ``` to test the prediction service.

+You can modify the `test-predict.py` file with samples from the [patient-test-dataset](Datasets/patient-test-dataset) file.

 > [!WARNING]
 > This model is for educational purposes only and may not provide accurate or reliable predictions.
 Please use caution and do not make critical decisions based solely on its outputs.
 Always consult with domain experts and consider real-world data before relying on this model for practical applications.